PartlySaneStudios/partly-sane-skies/README.md

 ### Best Skymart Profit

 Shows which items are the most profitable for the copper cost.
-Which ones have the most coins per copper
+(Which ones give the most coins per copper?)

 ![Skymart Profit](images/skymart_profit.png)